MatchuPitchu/react-summary/09_React Testing.md

 - simulate `Error Server Response`

-  - import your `server` obj and `rest` obj of `Mock Service Worker` to overwrite defined handlers without error return
-  - create new handlers that returns an error (-> status code 500)
+  - import your `server` obj and `rest` obj of `Mock Service Worker` and overwrite defined handlers with new handlers with an error response (here: status code 500)

 - `await waitFor(() => {}, options)`: if you need to wait until all of your mock server promises are resolved;